EpsilonSolutions/netscaler-command-reference/docs/ipsec/ipsec-parameter/ipsec-parameter.md

 <b>ikeRetryInterval</b>
 IKE retry interval for bringing up the connection

+<b>perfectForwardSecrecy</b>
+Enable/Disable PFS.

 <b>retransmissiontime</b>
-The interval in seconds to retry sending the IKE messages to peer, three consecutive attempts are done with doubled interval after every failure., increases for every retransmit till 6 retransmits.
+The interval in seconds to retry sending the IKE messages to peer, three consecutive attempts are done with doubled interval after every failure, increases for every retransmit till 6 retransmits.